Pavlo Rizanenko: Public activity

-Since November, 2011 Rizanenko is a chairman of NGO "Transparent Society" (Brovary, Kyiv region).
+Since November 2011 Rizanenko is chairman of NGO "Transparent Society" (Brovary, Kyiv region).

-Since January, 2012 Rizanenko is a chairman of ”Kyiv Regional NGO "Civil protection of Kyiv region”.
+Since January 2012 Rizanenko is chairman of Kyiv Regional NGO "Civil protection of Kyiv region".

 Political activity

-In October 2010 Rizanenko was elected as a deputy of the Brovary City Council of the VI convocation in the constituency No. 20.
+In October 2010 Rizanenko was elected as a deputy of the Brovary City Council, in the 20th district.
 He did not belong to any party or faction.
 As a deputy, Rizanenko concentrated his activities on counteracting the illegal alienation of the land and the thefts of communal property.
 He was in opposition to the city authorities and the Brovary City Council officials.

-On August 1, 2012, Rizanenko was approved to become a candidate for a Member of Parliament from UDAR (Ukrainian Democratic Alliance for Reforms) party on No. 97 Constituency.
-Rizanenko won the 2012 Ukrainian parliamentary elections in District 97 with 31.04% of the votes and became a Member of Parliament (the Verkhovna Rada) of 7th convocation.
+On 1 August 2012, Rizanenko was approved to become a candidate for the People's Deputy of Ukraine from the Ukrainian Democratic Alliance for Reform in Ukraine's 97th electoral district.
+Rizanenko was ultimately successful, with 31.04% of the vote, and became a deputy of the 7th Ukrainian Verkhovna Rada (parliament).

-On December 25, 2012, Pavlo Rizanenko became a Deputy Chairman of Special Commission of the Verkhovna Rada of Ukraine on Privatization and a member of the Committee of the Verkhovna Rada on issues of budget.

-On March 14, 2014, Rizanenko became a co-chair of an inter-faction union "The Platform of Reforms".
+On 25 December 2012, Rizanenko became a Deputy Chairman of Special Commission of the Verkhovna Rada of Ukraine on Privatization and a member of the Committee of the Verkhovna Rada on issues of budget.
+On 14 March 2014, Rizanenko became a co-chair of an inter-faction union "The Platform of Reforms".

-On November 25, 2014 - Rizanenko became an MP of Ukraine of VIII convocation, elected in the 2014 Ukrainian parliamentary election in single-mandate electoral district No. 97 for the party Petro Poroshenko Bloc; this time with 34.11% of the votes.
-In Verkhovna Rada of Ukraine Rizanenko was a member of the parliamentary faction “Petro Poroshenko Bloc”.
+On 25 November 2014 Rizanenko was returned to the Verkhovna Rada following his re-election in the 2014 Ukrainian parliamentary election.
+In the election, Rizanenko, this time running under the Petro Poroshenko Bloc, increased his vote share to 34.11%.

-Since February 13, 2015 Rizanenko is the Deputy Chairman of Special control Commission of the Verkhovna Rada of Ukraine on Privatization and Chairman of the Subcommittee on securities, stock market, activities of rating agencies and e-Commerce Committee of the Verkhovna Rada of Ukraine Committee on financial policy and banking.
+On 13 February 2015 Rizanenko became the Deputy Chairman of Special Control Commission of the Verkhovna Rada on Privatization and Chairman of the Subcommittee on securities, stock market, activities of rating agencies and e-Commerce Committee of the Verkhovna Rada Committee on financial policy and banking.

-In February, 2015 Rizanenko became a member of the Inter-factional association "Euro-optimists".
+In February 2015 Rizanenko became a member of the Interfactional Union "Eurooptimists".

-Rizanenko took part in the July 2019 Ukrainian parliamentary election in an electoral district for the party Voice.
-But lost his electoral district in Brovary (Kyiv Oblast), gaining third place with 9.82% of the votes.
+Rizanenko took part in the 2019 Ukrainian parliamentary election in an electoral district for the party Holos.
+However, Rizanenko was ultimately unsuccessful, placing third with 9.82% of the vote.
+Mykola Halushko, Servant of the People candidate, was elected as People's Deputy.